yasinozturk3580/ansible-practice1/class3/README.md

 -i	       Hardware platform	                        x86_64 or unknown -o	       Operating system	                          GNU/Linux

-# each examples have a .gitignore files create .gitignore file and write it inside hosts before you push the folder to github repository
+# each examples folder have a .gitignore files 1-create .gitignore file and write it inside hosts before you push the folder to github repository